food and water security

 The human population of Earth is rapidly increasing; currently it is over seven billion and is expected to increase to eight to eleven billion by the middle of the century.
 Not only is the human population of Earth increasing, but the affluence of all of those people is increasing too.
 One-and-a-quarter billion people in Asia are expected to rise to middle class levels of consumption by 2020, and similar expectations are held for Africa.
 This huge number of people will not only require feeding but due the increased affluence will expect food that is more fossil-fuel-energy intensive, and more inefficient and wasteful to produce.

-While the growing affluent population is increasing the need for food production, the ability of Earth to supply the increased demands for food is decreasing or is likely to decrease, due to a range of factors.
+While the need for food production is increasing with the growing affluent population, the ability of Earth to supply the increased demands for food is decreasing due to a range of factors.

 agricultural land loss

 As the human population of Earth increases so the land space is increasingly taken up for human habitation.
 The more affluent the people are the more space they use directly for habitation and the more space they take up for the provision of the services that they expect, such as transportation, industry, recreation, and other amenity.
 This increasing urbanisation reduces the land that is available for agriculture.

 Before modern transport made it cheap and easy to move food great distances most human settlements developed in areas of the best agricultural land.
 Those settlements have now grown into modern towns and cities and their urban area has expanded onto that agricultural land.
 So, not only is urbanisation taking up space that was once available for growing food, in many situations it is taking up the best areas for growing food.